-Workday gives us a light and easy to read content about aligning HR and business leaders or operations’ views and processes.
+Workday gives us light and easy to read content about aligning HR and business leaders or operations’ views and processes.
 Most of their blog titles have fancy positive tones.
-The introductory paragraph did well in stating a common scenario between the two groups, which was supported by a research regarding each one’s priorities for process improvement, but each were given a fair conclusion of how they could affect and support each other to gain streamlined workflow as whole.
+The introductory paragraph did well in stating a common scenario between the two groups, which was supported by research regarding each one’s priorities for process improvement, but each was given a fair conclusion of how they could affect and support each other to gain streamlined workflow as a whole.

 Title: Better Together: Areas Where HR and Business Leaders Can Align in 2016

-Writing for payroll blogs shouldn’t stop from technical jargon filled article.
-This particular article about recognizing employee’s’ work and worth in the company uses ideas and keywords that emotionally appeal to both leaders and subordinates, connote positive thoughts and actions, and injects a deeper motivation to the employees to perform better over time.
+Blog writing for the payroll industry is not just about producing technical and jargon-filled content.
+This particular article about recognizing your employees’ work and worth in the company uses ideas and keywords that emotionally appeal to both leaders and subordinates, connote positive thoughts and actions, and injects a deeper motivation to the employees to perform better over time.

 Title: Happy Employee Appreciation Day!

 Gusto stands out in graphics – nice and simple yet vivid representations of the what, how or who the article is all about.
 Ideas were presented in such a way that a reader could easily picture it out in his mind and likely to recall.
-Read article here..
+Read the article here.

-Also never forget to relate content with the trending topics like:
+Also never forget to relate the content with the trending topics like:

 …making them more “marketable” and stand out among the boring blogging crowd.